 These days, everything is “smart.”
 Smart phones, smart watches, smart cars, smart homes, and smart appliances connected to the Internet of Things all shape our daily lives.
-Over the past 10 years, however, the “smart” trend has centered on the “grid,” or the nation’s electric infrastructure, to make the delivery and measurement of electricity more efficient.
+Over the past 10 years, however, the “smart” trend has centered on the “grid,” or the nation’s electric infrastructure.
+Utilities today rely on smart grids to make the delivery and measurement of electricity more efficient.

-In 2007, the U.S. government passed the Energy Independence and Security Act, which defined a smart grid through 10 different characteristics, ranging from the grid’s use of digital information and automation to energy storage and cyber-security.
+In 2007, the U.S. government passed the Energy Independence and Security Act.
+The Act defined smart grids through 10 different characteristics, ranging from the grid’s use of digital information and automation to energy storage and cyber-security.

 What makes the grid “smart”?
 This new electrical infrastructure uses sensors, real-time communications, and remote equipment to manage electrical utilities from a distance all while improving efficiency.
 Properties on these smart grids are equipped with smart meters, which are digital as opposed to their older, analog counterparts.
 Because the meters can record electrical usage in real time, they virtually eliminate the need for in-person meter readings and more easily automate the electric utility billing process.

 Why are these systems so in-demand right now?
 For one, the automation they provide saves companies and consumers money and makes for more accurate records of energy usage.
 Like other industries, power companies are relying more on technology to make everyday procedures and data collection simpler.
-Additionally, because the energy sector is shifting toward renewable energy, a smart grid can better connect to solar plants, wind farms, and hydroelectric stations.
+The energy sector is embracing renewable energy, allowing smart grids to connect to solar plants, wind farms, and hydroelectric stations.

 As more electric power providers switch to smart grid technology, they can turn to aerial intelligence and geographic information systems (GIS) data to perform upgrades and better monitor these new grids.
 These solutions serve utilities as they mitigate power outages for current customers and plan for expansion to meet increased demand.